 What is vessel tracking in seafood supply chains?

-These systems capture vessel activity data that gets integrated into digital traceability platforms.
-When combined with discharge records and certification data, vessel tracking creates a complete picture of where your seafood comes from and how it was caught.
+AIS was originally designed for collision avoidance but broadcasts vessel identity, position, course, and speed to other vessels and shore stations, creating broader visibility into vessel movements.
+When combined with discharge records and certification data, both systems create a complete picture of where your seafood comes from and how it was caught.

 Why seafood companies face risks without vessel tracking